top of page

 Program & Finance Assistant Sienna Ross

 Sienna Ross serves as the Program & Finance Assistant at the Academy.
-Overseeing the internship program, she assists the Program Director in managing finances, organizing events, and providing administrative support.
-Sienna speaks Portuguese and Mandarin Chinese, and is particularly interested in U.S. diplomacy with Brazil, China, and MENA.
+Overseeing the internship program, she assists the Program Director in managing programs and finances, organizing events, and providing administrative support.
+Sienna speaks Portuguese and Mandarin Chinese, and is particularly interested in U.S. diplomacy in Brazil, China, and MENA.

 Sienna graduated from New York University in 2022 with a Bachelor of Arts in Politics and Middle Eastern Studies.